-Though bridges have obvious cosmetic benefits, it also qualifies as a restorative dental procedure—which means that most dental insurance plans should cover a significant portion of the treatment.
-There is also no special care required; just practice regular oral hygiene and avoid destructive habits (i.e. chewing hard substances, grinding teeth, playing sports without a mouth guard, etc) and your bridge should last for years before it needs replacing.
+Though bridges have obvious cosmetic benefits, it also qualifies as a restorative dental procedure, which means that most dental insurance plans should cover a significant portion of the treatment.
+There is also no special care required.
+Simply practice regular oral hygiene habits and avoid destructive habits (i.e. chewing hard substances, grinding teeth, playing sports without a mouth guard, etc), and your bridge should last for years before it needs replacing.

 What Does the Procedure Involve?

 Getting a dental bridge generally takes at least two office visits.
 During the first visit, the teeth that will anchor your bridge are prepared, which involves thinly shaving the enamel to allow for crown placement.
 Impressions of your teeth and gums are made, which will be used as the model for your customized bridge, pontic (prosthetic tooth) and crown.
 These are then sent to the dental lab for manufacturing, which usually takes between one to two weeks to complete.
 In the meantime, you will wear a temporary bridge to protect your exposed teeth and gums.